Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

 A. A carrier and participating provider shall provide at least sixty (60) days written notice to each other before a provider is removed or leaves the network without cause.

-B. When a primary care provider is being removed, leaving the network, or is being non renewed, all covered persons who are patients of that primary care provider shall be notified by the carrier, in writing, prior to termination.
+B. When a primary care provider is being removed, leaving the network, or is being non-renewed.
+All covered persons who are patients of that primary care provider shall be notified by the carrier, in writing, by first class mail and by electronic mail, prior to termination.
 When the provider gives or receives the notice in accordance with Section 5.A. of this regulation, the provider shall supply the carrier with a list of those patients of the provider that are covered by a plan of the carrier.
 The carrier shall supply the provider with a list of the provider’s patients that are covered by the carrier.

-E. A carrier shall establish reasonable procedures to transition the covered person who is in an active course of treatment to a participating provider in a manner that provides for continuity of care when a covered person’s provider leaves or is removed from the network.
+E. A carrier shall establish reasonable procedures to transition the covered person or transferring enrollee who is in an active course of treatment to a participating provider in a manner that provides for continuity of care when a covered person’s provider leaves or is removed from the network or when a transferring enrollee enrolls in the carrier’s network.

-F. A carrier shall make available to the covered person a list of available participating providers who are accepting new patients in the same geographic area and specialty provider type, or a referral to a provider if there is no participating provider available, who is of the same provider or specialty type.
-The carrier shall provide information about how the covered person may request continuity of care as required by this regulation.
+F. A carrier shall make available to the covered person or transferring enrollee a list of available participating providers who are accepting new patients in the same geographic area and specialty provider type, or a referral to a provider if there is no participating provider available, who is of the same provider or specialty type.
+The carrier shall provide information about how the covered person or transferring enrollee may request continuity of care as required by this regulation.

 G. A carrier’s transition procedures shall provide that:

-1. A carrier shall review requests for continuity of care made by the covered person or the covered person’s authorized representative;
+1. A carrier shall review requests for continuity of care made by the covered person or transferring enrollee or the covered person’s or transferring enrollee’s authorized representative and ensure a timely transfer, without a gap in coverage, after the continuity of care period.

-5. The continuity of care period for covered persons who are undergoing an active course of treatment shall extend to the earlier of:
+3. The continuity of care period for covered persons and transferring enrollees who are undergoing an active course of treatment shall extend to the earlier of:

 a.
-The termination of the course of treatment by the covered person or the treating provider;
+The termination of the course of treatment by the covered person or transferring enrollee or the treating provider;

 b.
 Ninety (90) days after the effective date of the provider’s departure or termination from the network, unless the carrier’s Medical Director determines that a longer period is necessary;